Municipal Archives

 The board was composed of twenty-six unpaid members (four being versed in the Spanish language) who were appointed by Dallas City Council.
 Per Ordinance 14862, the board was originally under the City’s Secretary Office and later transferred to the Department of Health and Human Services (formerly named the Department of Consumer Affairs).

-The DMPCB was the last municipal board of its kind in the nation, running solo to uphold contemporary community standards since 1976 when the Memphis ordinance in Tennessee was ruled unconstitutional and the state board of Maryland ceased operations in 1981.
+The DMPCB was the nation's last municipal board of its kind, running solo to uphold contemporary community standards since 1976 when the Memphis ordinance in Tennessee was ruled unconstitutional and the state board of Maryland ceased operations in 1981.
 Many motion picture distributors did not accept the DMPCB film classifications, taking the City of Dallas to court, and local, state, and national industry political pressures were pushing on the City of Dallas.
 As a result, on August 11, 1993, Dallas City Council Ordinance 21768 repealed and dissolved the DMPCB.

 The collection covers multiple decades and offers a high-level view of the DMPCB.
-This collection documents government business, including issues and activities pertaining to the DMPCB; board minutes, correspondence, reports, litigation files, research files, ordinance amendments, and motion picture classification ratings.
+This collection documents government business, including issues and activities about the DMPCB; board minutes, correspondence, reports, litigation files, research files, ordinance amendments, and motion picture classification ratings.

 Organization